CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**Are there tools for scanning publicly available containers in Atmosphere VMs for malware?**"

     [Docker Hub](https://hub.docker.com/) and [Quay](https://quay.io/), two
-    of the most popular public container image registries, provide security scanning for images that are uploaded to their sites.
+    of the most popular public container image registries, both provide security scanning for images that are uploaded to their sites.
 Details about how to enable or use these registries' security scanning features can be found here:
     <https://developers.redhat.com/blog/2019/06/26/using-quay-io-to-find-vulnerabilities-in-your-container-images/>
     and <https://docs.docker.com/docker-hub/vulnerability-scanning/>.

-    Other tools to scan your container images without using Docker Hub and Quay include [Anchore](https://anchore.com/),
+    Other tools to scan your container images without using DockerHub and Quay include [Anchore](https://anchore.com/),
     [Clair](https://github.com/quay/clair), and
     [Trivy](https://github.com/aquasecurity/trivy), with new container-based